uber/AutoDispose/README.md

 To simplify implementations, there's an included `LifecycleScopes` utility class with factories for generating `CompletableSource` representations from `LifecycleScopeProvider` instances.

-There are three artifacts with this support:
-- `autodispose-lifecycle`: Contains the core `LifecycleScopeProvider` and `LifecycleScopes` APIs.
-Also has a convenience test helper.
+`autodispose-lifecycle` contains the core `LifecycleScopeProvider` and `LifecycleScopes` APIs as well as a convenience test helper.
-- `autodispose-lifecycle-jdk8`: Contains a simple `DefaultLifecycleScopeProvider` with a Java 8 `default` method implementation of `requestScope()`.
-- `autodispose-lifecycle-ktx`: Contains convenience kotlin extension functions and a `KotlinLifecycleScopeProvider` that has a default implementation for `requestScope()` (similar to the jdk8 artifact, but for Kotlin).

 ##### Android